Johnson Electric PLG Motor

 Speed and location can be obtained from output from either hall sensor.
 There will be 44.4 pulses per 1 revolution of the output.
 A pullup resistor of 1Kohm is required at each hall output (See drawing)

 A design optimized for 3D printing with the FDM process can be downloaded for those that have this capability.
 There are also many online resources for getting 3D printed parts made.
-PLA material can be used or other higher strength material if preferred.
+Printing with PETG is recommended.
 The figure below shows best orientation during printing to optimize strength and avoid supports.

 3D print in this orientation.
 No supports are needed.
 Print same part for both halves